w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Adopt a responsive design approach

-Use responsive design to present content in ways to take advantage of the size available in the browser.
-When less space is available, elements can be condensed or rearranged.
+Use responsive design to adapt different viewport sizes, such as on mobile devices and tables.
+Elements can be condensed or rearranged when less space is available, .
 Use <abbr="Cascading Style Sheet">CSS</abbr> media queries to target styling depending on the width of the viewport.
 Use `em` or `rem` units in the queries to make sure that the design adapts when changing the font size.

 {::nomarkdown}
 <%= example %>